rthalley/dnspython/doc/rdata-subclasses.rst

 Rdata Subclass Reference
 ========================

-XXXRTH  This is just a placeholder for proper documentation of all the subclasses, which will basically just be documenting the attributes of the subclass, as well as any method specific to the subclass.

 .. autoclass:: dns.rdata.GenericRdata

+   .. attribute:: data

+      A ``bytes`` containing the rdata's value.

+.. autoclass:: dns.rdtypes.ANY.AFSDB.AFSDB
    :members:

+   .. attribute:: subtype

+   An ``int``, the AFSDB subtype

+   .. attribute:: hostname

+   A ``dns.name.Name``, the AFSDB hostname.

-.. automodule:: dns.rdtypes.dnskeybase
+.. autoclass:: dns.rdtypes.ANY.AVC.AVC
    :members:

+   .. attribute:: strings

+   A tuple of ``bytes``, the list of strings.

-.. automodule:: dns.rdtypes.dsbase
+.. autoclass:: dns.rdtypes.ANY.CAA.CAA
    :members:

+   .. attribute:: flags

+   An ``int``, the flags

+   .. attribute:: tag

+   A ``bytes``, the tag

+   .. attribute:: value

+   A ``bytes``, the value

-.. automodule:: dns.rdtypes.euibase
+.. autoclass:: dns.rdtypes.ANY.CDNSKEY.CDNSKEY
    :members:

+   .. attribute:: flags

+       An ``int``, the key's flags.

+   .. attribute:: protocol

+      An ``int``, the protocol for which this key may be used.

+   .. attribute:: algorithm:

+      An ``int``, the algorithm used for the key.

+   .. attribute:: key

+      A ``bytes``, the public key.

-.. automodule:: dns.rdtypes.mxbase
+.. autoclass:: dns.rdtypes.ANY.CDS.CDS
    :members:

+   .. attribute::  key_tag

+      An ``int``, the key tag.

+   .. attribute:: algorithm

+      An ``int``, the algorithm used for the key.

+   .. attribute:: digest_type

+      An ``int``, the digest type.

+   .. attribute:: digest

+      A ``bytes``, the digest of the key.

-.. automodule:: dns.rdtypes.nsbase
+.. autoclass:: dns.rdtypes.ANY.CERT.CERT
    :members:

+   .. attribute:: certificate_type

+   An ``int``, the certificate type.

+   .. attribute:: key_tag

+   An ``int``, the key tag.

+   .. attribute:: algorithm

+   An ``int``, the algorithm.

+   .. attribute:: certificate

+   A ``bytes``, the certificate or CRL.

-.. automodule:: dns.rdtypes.txtbase
+.. autoclass:: dns.rdtypes.ANY.CNAME.CNAME
    :members:

+   .. attribute:: target

+   A ``dns.name.Name``, the target name.

-.. automodule:: dns.rdtypes.ANY.AFSDB
+.. autoclass:: dns.rdtypes.ANY.CSYNC.CSYNC
    :members:

+    .. attribute:: serial

+    An ``int``, the SOA serial number.

+    .. attribute:: flags

+    An ``int``, the CSYNC flags.

+    .. attribute:: windows

+    A tuple of ``(int, bytes)`` tuples.

-.. automodule:: dns.rdtypes.ANY.AVC
+.. autoclass:: dns.rdtypes.ANY.DLV.DLV
    :members:

+   .. attribute::  key_tag

+      An ``int``, the key tag.

+   .. attribute:: algorithm

+      An ``int``, the algorithm used for the key.

+   .. attribute:: digest_type

+      An ``int``, the digest type.

+   .. attribute:: digest

+      A ``bytes``, the digest of the key.

-.. automodule:: dns.rdtypes.ANY.CAA
+.. autoclass:: dns.rdtypes.ANY.DNAME.DNAME
    :members:

+   .. attribute:: target

+   A ``dns.name.Name``, the target name.

-.. automodule:: dns.rdtypes.ANY.CDNSKEY
+.. autoclass:: dns.rdtypes.ANY.DNSKEY.DNSKEY
    :members:

+   .. attribute:: flags

+       An ``int``, the key's flags.

+   .. attribute:: protocol

+      An ``int``, the protocol for which this key may be used.

+   .. attribute:: algorithm:

+      An ``int``, the algorithm used for the key.

+   .. attribute:: key

+      A ``bytes``, the public key.

-.. automodule:: dns.rdtypes.ANY.CDS
+.. autoclass:: dns.rdtypes.ANY.DS.DS
    :members:

+   .. attribute::  key_tag

+      An ``int``, the key tag.

+   .. attribute:: algorithm

+      An ``int``, the algorithm used for the key.

+   .. attribute:: digest_type

+      An ``int``, the digest type.

+   .. attribute:: digest

+      A ``bytes``, the digest of the key.

-.. automodule:: dns.rdtypes.ANY.CERT
+.. autoclass:: dns.rdtypes.ANY.EUI48.EUI48
    :members:

+   .. attribute:: eui

+      A ``bytes``, 48-bit Extended Unique Identifier (EUI-48).

-.. automodule:: dns.rdtypes.ANY.CNAME
+.. autoclass:: dns.rdtypes.ANY.EUI64.EUI64
    :members:

+   .. attribute:: eui

+      A ``bytes``, 64-bit Extended Unique Identifier (EUI-64).

-.. automodule:: dns.rdtypes.ANY.CSYNC
+.. autoclass:: dns.rdtypes.ANY.GPOS
    :members:

-.. automodule:: dns.rdtypes.ANY.DLV
+.. autoclass:: dns.rdtypes.ANY.HINFO
    :members:

-.. automodule:: dns.rdtypes.ANY.DNAME
+.. autoclass:: dns.rdtypes.ANY.HIP
    :members:

-.. automodule:: dns.rdtypes.ANY.DNSKEY
+.. autoclass:: dns.rdtypes.ANY.ISDN
    :members:

-.. automodule:: dns.rdtypes.ANY.DS
+.. autoclass:: dns.rdtypes.ANY.LOC
    :members:

-.. automodule:: dns.rdtypes.ANY.EUI48
+.. autoclass:: dns.rdtypes.ANY.MX.MX
    :members:

+   .. attribute:: preference

+   An ``int``, the preference value

+   .. attribute:: exchange

+   A ``dns.name.Name``, the exchange name.

+.. autoclass:: dns.rdtypes.ANY.NINFO.NINFO

+   .. attribute:: strings

+   A tuple of ``bytes``, the list of strings.

-.. automodule:: dns.rdtypes.ANY.EUI64
+.. autoclass:: dns.rdtypes.ANY.NS.NS
    :members:

+   .. attribute:: target

+   A ``dns.name.Name``, the target name.

-.. automodule:: dns.rdtypes.ANY.GPOS
+.. autoclass:: dns.rdtypes.ANY.NSEC
    :members:

-.. automodule:: dns.rdtypes.ANY.HINFO
+.. autoclass:: dns.rdtypes.ANY.NSEC3
    :members:

-.. automodule:: dns.rdtypes.ANY.HIP
+.. autoclass:: dns.rdtypes.ANY.NSEC3PARAM
    :members:

-.. automodule:: dns.rdtypes.ANY.ISDN
+.. autoclass:: dns.rdtypes.ANY.OPENPGPKEY
    :members:

-.. automodule:: dns.rdtypes.ANY.LOC
+.. autoclass:: dns.rdtypes.ANY.PTR.PTR
    :members:

+   .. attribute:: target

+   A ``dns.name.Name``, the target name.

-.. automodule:: dns.rdtypes.ANY.MX
+.. autoclass:: dns.rdtypes.ANY.RP
    :members:

-.. automodule:: dns.rdtypes.ANY.NS
+.. autoclass:: dns.rdtypes.ANY.RRSIG
    :members:

-.. automodule:: dns.rdtypes.ANY.NSEC
+.. autoclass:: dns.rdtypes.ANY.RT.RT
    :members:

+   .. attribute:: preference

+   An ``int``, the preference value

+   .. attribute:: exchange

+   A ``dns.name.Name``, the exchange name.

-.. automodule:: dns.rdtypes.ANY.NSEC3
+.. autoclass:: dns.rdtypes.ANY.SOA
    :members:

-.. automodule:: dns.rdtypes.ANY.NSEC3PARAM
+.. autoclass:: dns.rdtypes.ANY.SPF.SPF
    :members:

+   .. attribute:: strings

+   A tuple of ``bytes``, the list of strings.

-.. automodule:: dns.rdtypes.ANY.OPENPGPKEY
+.. autoclass:: dns.rdtypes.ANY.SSHFP
    :members:

-.. automodule:: dns.rdtypes.ANY.PTR
+.. autoclass:: dns.rdtypes.ANY.TLSA
    :members:

-.. automodule:: dns.rdtypes.ANY.RP
+.. autoclass:: dns.rdtypes.ANY.TXT.TXT
    :members:

+   .. attribute:: strings

+   A tuple of ``bytes``, the list of strings.

-.. automodule:: dns.rdtypes.ANY.RRSIG
+.. autoclass:: dns.rdtypes.ANY.URI
    :members:

-.. automodule:: dns.rdtypes.ANY.RT
+.. autoclass:: dns.rdtypes.ANY.X25
    :members:

-.. automodule:: dns.rdtypes.ANY.SOA
+.. autoclass:: dns.rdtypes.IN.A
    :members:

-.. automodule:: dns.rdtypes.ANY.SPF
+.. autoclass:: dns.rdtypes.IN.AAAA
    :members:

-.. automodule:: dns.rdtypes.ANY.SSHFP
+.. autoclass:: dns.rdtypes.IN.APL
    :members:

-.. automodule:: dns.rdtypes.ANY.TLSA
+.. autoclass:: dns.rdtypes.IN.DHCID
    :members:

-.. automodule:: dns.rdtypes.ANY.TXT
+.. autoclass:: dns.rdtypes.IN.IPSECKEY
    :members:

-.. automodule:: dns.rdtypes.ANY.URI
+.. autoclass:: dns.rdtypes.IN.KX
    :members:

-.. automodule:: dns.rdtypes.ANY.X25
+.. autoclass:: dns.rdtypes.IN.NAPTR
    :members:

-.. automodule:: dns.rdtypes.IN.A
+.. autoclass:: dns.rdtypes.IN.NSAP
    :members:

-.. automodule:: dns.rdtypes.IN.AAAA
+.. autoclass:: dns.rdtypes.IN.NSAP_PTR.NSAP_PTR
    :members:

+   .. attribute:: target

+   A ``dns.name.Name``, the target name.

-.. automodule:: dns.rdtypes.IN.APL
+.. autoclass:: dns.rdtypes.IN.PX
    :members:

-.. automodule:: dns.rdtypes.IN.DHCID
+.. autoclass:: dns.rdtypes.IN.SRV
    :members:

-.. automodule:: dns.rdtypes.IN.IPSECKEY
-   :members:

-.. automodule:: dns.rdtypes.IN.KX
-   :members:

-.. automodule:: dns.rdtypes.IN.NAPTR
-   :members:

-.. automodule:: dns.rdtypes.IN.NSAP
-   :members:

-.. automodule:: dns.rdtypes.IN.NSAP_PTR
-   :members:

-.. automodule:: dns.rdtypes.IN.PX
-   :members:

-.. automodule:: dns.rdtypes.IN.SRV
-   :members:

-.. automodule:: dns.rdtypes.IN.WKS
+.. autoclass:: dns.rdtypes.IN.WKS
    :members: